 Alice seems a bit out of his comfort zone here, but nonetheless, gets things off and running.
 "Make That Money" is heavy on the riff but lacking much of anything else.
 Elsewhere, Alice seems even more uncomfortable.
 "I Am the Future" comes off like a bad Styx Kilroy Was Here outtake while "Tag, You're It" tries to hard to recapture the Alice persona and ultimately falls flat.

 There are some fine moments, however, like the pair of songs that end the album.
 "I Better Be Good" delivers some ace guitar work, and "I'm Alive" rings triumphant, but it was a case of too little, too late.
 The album sank without a trace and for the first time since 1970, an Alice Cooper album failed to make the Billboard album chart.

-"Well, there’s three albums that were basically my blackout albums – Zipper Catches Skin, DaDa and Special Forces.
-I wrote them, recorded them and toured them and I don’t remember much of any of that."
+"Well, there’s three albums that were basically my blackout albums – Zipper Catches Skin, DaDa and Special Forces," Cooper told the Quietus in 2009.
+"I wrote them, recorded them and toured them and I don’t remember much of any of that."
 He added, "I would actually like to go back and re-record those three albums because I never really gave them their due.
 I love the songs, I just don’t remember writing them."